 - Engage in Self-Reflection.
 Many strategies to improve customer service skills are universal, but others need to be more personalized.
 Every customer service provider is unique and has its own set of strengths and challenges; spend some time reflecting on your biggest barriers to listening well and develop personalized solutions.
 Do you find you’re easily distracted?
 Turn off notifications on your phone when you visit a customer in person, and close extraneous windows, tabs, or apps on your computer when speaking with a customer on the phone.
 If you struggle to remember details of a customer’s complaint, take notes so you don’t ask them to repeat the information they’ve already provided.

 - Wait for a Pause to Ask Questions.
 Nobody likes to be interrupted.
 Even if you’re on task and asking a relevant question, it will feel dismissive to the customer if you cut them off in the middle of their explanation.
 Instead, listen attentively as the customer speaks and wait for a natural pause to insert any clarifying questions or to issue instructions.

-- Summarize and Ask for Validation.
+- Summarize and Ask for Confirmation.
 Summarizing the client’s complaint is an important step in the listening process.
 Not only does it make the customer feel heard, but it also ensures that you understand exactly why they need help.
 Take your summary one step further by inviting the customer to validate whether your interpretation is correct.
 This is done overtly: “Your email stopped syncing to your phone yesterday afternoon after an update, and we need to get it up and running again.
 Do I have that correct?”
 This gives the customer confidence that they have effectively relayed their problem to you, and if not, allows them to correct you before wasting time-solving the wrong problem.